Libby Yin Goodknight

 - Author of an Amicus Curiae Brief on behalf of the Indianapolis Bar Association Appellate Practice Section on an important matter of appellate procedure.

 - Served as member of national coordinating counsel team representing Fortune 100 retailer in numerous wage and hour class and collective actions pending in state and federal courts nationwide.
 Primary responsibility was to review and approve all briefs filed in connection with dispositive motions and class certification.

-- Successfully resolved nationwide FLSA collective action and putative Rule 23 class action alleging violations of federal overtime law, state wage payment statutes, and state common law claims for breach of contract and promissory estoppel.
+- Successfully resolved nationwide FLSA collective actions and putative Rule 23 class actions alleging violations of federal overtime law, state wage payment statutes, and state common law claims for breach of contract and promissory estoppel.
 Defended other employers in similar wage and hour collective actions.

-- Authored Amici Curiae Brief on behalf of the National Coalition Against Domestic Violence and the National Center for Victims of Crime in Town of Castle Rock, Colorado v.
+- Pro bono author of an Amici Curiae Brief on behalf of the National Coalition Against Domestic Violence and the National Center for Victims of Crime in Town of Castle Rock, Colorado v.
 Gonzales, 125 S. Ct.
 2796 (U.S. 2005).